oREAGanoWombat/CH730-Fall25/docs/Particle-on-a-Sphere-and-Spherical-Harmonics.md

 title: Particle on a Sphere and Spherical Harmonics
 layout: default
 author: Natalie Woods
-nav_exclude: true # excludes file from navigation
+nav_exclude: false # excludes file from navigation
 ---
 # Particle on a Sphere